Two great investments that work together

 Buying an iPad is a great investment.
-You get a lot more display area for things like watching movies, reading, writing, or creating art.
+You get a lot more display area for things like watching movies, reading, writing or creating art.
 It’s like having a virtual notebook with an extensive amount of capabilities.

 The Apple Pencil accessory for the iPad is just as great of an investment.
 It was designed in a way that’s easy to set up and has an endless amount of uses on the iPad.
-It might seem similar to any other stylus you might buy, but it’s actually much more sophisticated.
+It might seem similar to any other stylus you might buy, but it’s much more sophisticated.

 Taking Notes With the Apple Pencil

 One of the best uses for an Apple Pencil is note-taking.
-It makes it extremely simple to make both quick or long-form notes.
+It makes it extremely simple to make both quick and long-form notes.
 The updated Notes app also has a lot more features, so you can keep neat and organized notes.

 When you open Notes, you can immediately start writing with your Pencil.
 If you want to add text to your note, you can tap on the screen to add text around wherever you hand-wrote.